themohitnair/htom/README.md

 # htom [DevOps Lab]

-A simple API to convert HTML to Markdown.
+A simple API to convert HTML to Markdown